particle-iot/docs/src/content/datasheets/p1-datasheet.md

 <sup>[2]</sup> 3V3 = 3.3V max pins.

-<sup>[3]</sup> PWM is available on D0, D1, D2, D3, A4, A5, WKP, RX, TX with a caveat: PWM timer peripheral is duplicated on two pins (A5/D2) and (A4/D3) for 7 total independent PWM outputs.
+<sup>[3]</sup> PWM is available on D0, D1, D2, D3, A4, A5, WKP, RX, TX, P1S0, P1S1 with a caveat: PWM timer peripheral is duplicated on two pins (A5/D2) and (A4/D3) for 7 total independent PWM outputs.
 For example: PWM may be used on A5 while D2 is used as a GPIO, or D2 as a PWM while A5 is used as an analog input.
 However A5 and D2 cannot be used as independently controlled PWM outputs at the same time.

-<sup>[4]</sup> There are 6 extra pins that have digital I/O capability.
-There are other peripherals that are available on these pins as well, which will be implemented in firmware and documented in a future version of this document.

 ### RGB LED, SETUP and RESET button

 When using the P1 module, it is very important to remember that your device must have an RGB LED to show the user the connectivity status.
 Also required is a SETUP and RESET button to enter various [Device Modes](/guide/getting-started/modes).
 By default the RGB LED outputs are configured for a Common Anode type of LED.
 These components should be wired according to the [P1 Reference Design - User I/O](#schematic-user-i-o).
+RGB pins may be accessed in code as: RGBR, RGBG and RGBB.

 ### JTAG and SWD